Find the right water testing lab for Food Safety Modernization Act Produce Safety Rule compliance

 Although the Food Safety Modernization Act has added new testing methods to the approval list, finding the right lab still isn't easy.
 Use this map to find a lab near you.

-While a majority of the Produce Safety Rule (PSR) is either in effect or coming into effect in the next two years, when it comes to agricultural water, growers have a little more time get into their routine.
-This is because there have been changes to the types of tests allowed under the rule – but this expansion in available tests doesn’t mean finding the right lab will be easy.
+While most of the Produce Safety Rule (PSR) is either in effect or coming into effect in the next year, when it comes to agricultural water, growers have a little more time get into their routine.
+This is because there have been changes to the types of tests allowed under the rule, but this expansion in available tests doesn’t mean finding the right lab will be easy.

 When figuring out where you can get your production water tested, consider both the testing methods available at the labs you are looking at, as well as how quickly you can get samples to the labs.
-For pre-harvest water, the Food Safety and Modernization Act (FSMA) PSR currently allows nine tests, all of which essentially (or quantify) the number of E. coli in the water.
-The numbers you receive from these tests will allow you to calculate a geometrics mean and build your water quality profile.
+For pre-harvest water, the Food Safety Modernization Act’s Produce Safety Rule currently allows nine tests, all of which essentially count (or quantify) the number of generic E. coli in the water.
+The numbers you receive from these tests will allow you to calculate a geometric mean and build your water quality profile.
 The tests currently allowed are:

 - Method 1103.1 (mTEC agar)

 - Method D 5392-93 (mTEC agar)